mustafoyevdeveloper/Kvoice/backend/README.md

-# MovieMedia Backend API
+# Kvoice Backend API

-A comprehensive backend API for the MovieMedia streaming platform built with Node.js, Express, and MongoDB.
+A comprehensive backend API for the Kvoice streaming platform built with Node.js, Express, and MongoDB.

 ## Features